 Applicants require above average high school grades to get into Idaho.
-The average high school GPA of the admitted freshman class at University of Idaho was 3.39 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-The school ranks #5 in Idaho for highest average GPA.
-If your high school grades are above the average 3.39 GPA, you have a very good chance of being admitted as Idaho accepts 78% of all applicants.
+The average high school GPA of the admitted freshman class at University of Idaho was 3.44 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #3 in Idaho for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Idaho accepts 74% of students who apply.

 |High School GPA||Freshmen Within Range||Competitiveness|